 Discover the whaling stations and lighthouses that are still standing on the Luderitz peninsula.
 These are the long lost remnants of the European colonists.

-In addition to novel geologic formations, there is a large flock of resident flamingos on Shark island.
+In addition to novel geologic formations, there is a large flock of resident flamingos on the Luderitz Peninsula.
 Their habitat is the shallow salt marsh on the peninsula.
 We were able to get some fantastic photos of them in flight which is quite rare.

 You should definitely explore Agate Beach.
 Agate Beach is located a few kilometers north of Luderitz town and it is a great place to catch the sunset.
 It also has surfing potential if you are so inclined.
 However, the water here is absolutely freezing due to the cold water Benguela current.